pascalhabluetzel/grifo/README.md

 # Citation

-GRIFO makes use of several tools and datasets.
+GRIFO makes use of several tools and datasets from third parties.
 Please cite them when using GRIFO.

 - CREST - https://github.com/lanzen/CREST
 - RDPClassifier - https://github.com/rdpstaff/classifier